ibanforge

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Run a full pre-flight compliance check on an IBAN before sending a SEPA / cross-border payment.'
-It specifies the resource (IBAN), verb (check compliance), and scope.
-Distinguished from siblings like validate_iban by focusing on compliance and sanctions.
+The description clearly states it performs a pre-flight compliance check on an IBAN before SEPA/cross-border payments.
+It distinguishes from sibling tools like validate_iban by focusing on compliance, sanctions, and SEPA Instant reachability.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.